microprediction/timemachines/README.md

 ![](https://i.imgur.com/elu5muO.png)

 # Why do it this way?
+Oh here comes the justification.

-   1. **Simple k-step ahead forecasts in functional style** There are no "models" here requiring setup or estimation, only stateless functions:
+   1. **Simple k-step ahead forecasts in functional style** I mean that's obvious.
+There are no "models" here requiring setup or estimation, only stateless functions as noted:

           x, x_std, s = f(y,s,k)